PepaonDrugs/playitgg-docker/README.md

 ```bash
 link=https://playit.gg/claim/#######
 ```
-if you like to store your config.yml betwene up and downgrades attach a volume to /app
+if you like to store your playit config between up and downgrades attach a volume to /app

 example
 ```bash